TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Experimental Evaluation

 \subsection{Evaluation on Rate-distortion}

-We first evaluate the rate-distortion of our proposed compression approach and compare it with the baselines on different datasets.
-As shown in Figure~\ref{fig:vsbs_1},~\ref{fig:vsbs_2} and~\ref{fig:vsbs_3}, our new approach with SHE, \textsc{TAC+} (represented by the pink curve) yields better performance than the original \textsc{TAC} (the yellow curve) without SHE.
-Also, for the 1D baseline, our approach (top-left curve) outperforms the 1D baseline across all 8 datasets.
+We first evaluate the rate-distortion of our proposed compression approaches and compare them with the baselines on different simulations and compression algorithms.

+For Lor/Reg algorithm, as shown in Figure~\ref{fig:vsbs_1},~\ref{fig:vsbs_2} and~\ref{fig:rt-sz2}, our new approach with SHE, \textsc{TAC+} (represented by the pink curve) yields better performance than the original \textsc{TAC} (the yellow curve) without SHE for all the datasets from Nyx and IAMR.
+However, in WarpX, \textsc{TAC+} does not surpass \textsc{TAC}, as depicted in Figure~\ref{fig:wpx-sz2}.
+This can be attributed to the simpler refinement structure of WarpX.
+Unlike Nyx and IAMR, which refine hundreds of regions (as shown in Figure~\ref{fig:dis_fine}), WarpX refines only one large rectangular area.
+Consequently, the unit block size in WarpX is four times larger than in Nyx and IAMR.
+After the \textsc{TAC+} partitioning process, this results in a substantially reduced number of unit blocks.
+This reduction negates the advantages of \textsc{TAC+}, which was specifically developed to handle numerous small AMR data blocks efficiently.

+Also, for the 1D baseline, our approaches including the \textsc{TAC+} and \textsc{TAC} outperform the 1D baseline across all the ten datasets from the three simulations and all two compression algorithms (i.e., Lor/Reg and Interp), as shown in Figure~\ref{fig:vsbs_1} to~\ref{fig:wpx-sz3}.
 Furthermore, the performance of our approach is more stable (i.e., smoother curve) than the 1D baseline.
-We can also find that zMesh is slightly worse than the 1D baseline on our tested data as shown in Figure~\ref{fig:vsbs_1}, which will be explained in the next section.
+We can also find that zMesh is slightly worse than the 1D baseline on our tested data as shown in Figure~\ref{fig:vsbs_1} and~\ref{fig:nyx-sz3-1}, which will be explained in the next section.

-For the 3D baseline, we observe that our solution has much better performance when the finest level has a relatively low density or the decompressed data has a high PSNR, as shown in Figure~\ref{fig:vsbs_1},~\ref{fig:vsbs_2} and~\ref{fig:vsbs_3}.
-However, our approach cannot dominate the 3D baseline as shown in Figure~\ref{fig:z10},~\ref{fig:z5}, and~\ref{fig:t2}, when the following criteria are satisfied: (1) the AMR data has only two levels of refinement, (2) the finest level has a relatively low density, and (3) the decompressed data has low PSNR/bitrate.
+For the 3D baseline, we observe that our solutions has much better performance when the finest level has a relatively low density or the decompressed data has a high PSNR for all the datasets and compression algorithms, as shown in Figure~\ref{fig:vsbs_1} to~\ref{fig:wpx-sz3}.
+However, our approach cannot dominate the 3D baseline as shown in Figure~\ref{fig:vsbs_1} and~\ref{fig:nyx-sz3-1}, when the following criteria are satisfied: (1) the AMR data has only two levels of refinement, (2) the finest level has a relatively high density, and (3) the decompressed data has low PSNR/bitrate.

-We also find that as the finest level density increases, the bitrate threshold where the 3D baseline performs better than \textsc{TAC+} is increasing, while the advantage of the 3D baseline over \textsc{TAC+} is decreasing, as shown in Figure~\ref{fig:vsbs_1} and~\ref{fig:t2}.
-Specifically, in Figure~\ref{fig:t2} (the finest level density is 0.2\%), \textsc{TAC+} outperforms the 1D baseline when the bit-rate is above 1.2; in Figure~\ref{fig:z10} (the finest level density is 23\%), the intersection is the bit-rate of 1.25; as the finest level density continues to grow up to 58\% in Figure~\ref{fig:z2}, \textsc{TAC+} is slightly worse than the 3D baseline until the bit-rate is larger than 1.5; when the finest level density reaches 63\% in Figure~\ref{fig:z2}, \textsc{TAC+} and the 3D baseline yield (almost) the same performance.